darkj3suss/doti18n/readme.md

 # doti18n [![PyPI version](https://badge.fury.io/py/doti18n.svg)](https://pypi.org/project/doti18n/) [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/darkj3suss/doti18n/blob/main/LICENSE)

-Simple and intuitive Python library for loading localizations from YAML files and accessing them easily using dot notation, with powerful support for plural forms and nested data structures.
+Simple and intuitive Python library for loading localizations from YAML, JSON, XML files and accessing them easily using dot notation, with powerful support for plural forms and nested data structures.

 ## Description

 doti18n provides a convenient way to manage your application's localization strings.
-By loading data from standard YAML files, the library allows you to access nested translations using a simple **dot syntax (`messages.status.online`) for dictionary keys** and **index syntax (`items[0]`) for list elements**.
+By loading data from files, the library allows you to access nested translations using a simple **dot syntax (`messages.status.online`) for dictionary keys** and **index syntax (`items[0]`) for list elements**.
 You can combine these for intuitive navigation through complex nested structures (`pages[0].title`).

 Special attention is given to pluralization support using the [Babel](https://pypi.org/project/babel/) library, which is critical for correct localization across different languages.
 An automatic fallback mechanism to the default locale's value is also implemented if a key or path is missing in the requested locale.